Can LLMs Beat Classical Hyperparameter Optimization Algorithms? A Study on autoresearch: Introduction

 Beyond this comparison, we propose \centaur, a hybrid method that combines CMA-ES with an LLM by sharing the optimizer's full internal state, including the mean vector~$\bm{\mu}$, step-size~$\sigma$, and covariance matrix~$\mathbf{C}$.
 The hypothesis is that CMA-ES and LLMs have complementary strengths: CMA-ES learns the optimization landscape but lacks domain knowledge, while the LLM brings transformer training intuitions but, at the small and mid-sized scales we test (0.8B and 27B), struggles to track optimization state across trials reliably, e.g., LLM methods show OOM rates comparable to random search despite observing full trial history.
 This motivates pairing the LLM with a classical optimizer whose state can be shared explicitly.
 We chose CMA-ES because its internal state is particularly interpretable for LLM communication (see \Cref{sec:method}).

 In summary, we make the following contributions: \begin{itemize}[nosep,leftmargin=*] \item We \textbf{benchmark 9 HPO methods} on autoresearch~\citep{karpathy2025autoresearch}, supporting both fixed-HP and agentic code-editing optimization, under identical 24-hour budgets with 3 seeds. \item We show that \textbf{classical HPO outperforms LLM agents} within a fixed search space.
-An LLM agent that directly edits code is \textbf{more competitive} but still falls short of the best classical methods. \item We introduce \textbf{\centaur}, a hybrid that shares CMA-ES's full internal state with the LLM and \textbf{achieves the best result} in our experiments. \item We analyze search diversity, OOM rates, and model scaling across all methods.
-Preliminary experiments with the frontier model Gemini 3.1 Pro Preview suggest that \textbf{simply scaling the LLM optimizer does not close the gap} to classical methods. \end{itemize}
+An LLM agent that directly edits code is \textbf{more competitive} but still falls short of the best classical methods. \item We introduce \textbf{\centaur}, a hybrid that shares CMA-ES's full internal state with the LLM and \textbf{achieves the best result} in our experiments, where a 0.8B LLM already suffices to outperform all classical and pure LLM methods. \item We analyze search diversity, OOM rates, and model scaling across all methods.
+Experiments with frontier models confirm that \textbf{simply scaling the LLM does not outperform} classical methods, though \centaur with Opus 4.6 extends its lead further. \end{itemize}